Praveen290105/Bhoomi-Portal-AP/Approach.md

 ## Limitations and future improvements

-- **OTP login and the login captcha require manual action every run.**
+- **OTP login and the login CAPTCHA require manual action every run.**
-  The form captcha is solved automatically from the network response.
+  The form CAPTCHA is automated.
 Menu navigation, submit-click recovery, and report-rendering recovery can still request manual browser interaction if automation cannot complete them.
-- **Form-captcha response format is an integration dependency.** If the portal stops returning the addition expression in the `text` entry of `generateCaptcha`, the script stops before submitting that document.
 - **No automated retries/backoff** for transient network failures beyond the timeouts already built into individual `waitFor` calls.
-The form CAPTCHA has one network-response attempt per document.
 - **No automated test suite.** The live form is both OTP- and captcha-gated, which makes conventional CI testing impractical;
   verification has been manual, against the real, live portal.